jeffreythewang/streetrose/README.txt

 General
-- how to make it into frames?
+- how to speed up frames?

-3rd person
-- top down or 3rd person?

 Car
+- make it look good (more boxes)

 Textures
-- clouds
-- buildings
+- place buildings
-- streets
+- map streets (should be done soon)

 Shadows
 - how to approach?

 Collisions
 - render other cars that don't move
+- make a grid structure to represent all driveable locations

 Picking
 - we have to learn this